Mohamed Bouchaïb: Life and career

-Mohamed Bouchaïb met Biyouna and :fr:Salah Aougrout when he was 19 years old, providing the introduction to a role in the popular Algerian TV sitcom Nass Mlah City (Arabic:ناس ملاح) directed by Djafaar Gassem.
+Mohamed Bouchaïb met Biyouna and :fr:Salah Aougrout when he was 19-years-old, providing the introduction to a role in the popular Algerian TV sitcom Nass Mlah City (Arabic:ناس ملاح) directed by Djafaar Gassem.
+It was thanks to this first sitcom, which was widely watched, that he became popular with the Algerian public.
+He went on to lead an artist's life, multiplying his projects.